smdocs/tech-notes/DistributedSystems-questions.md

   - What are the capacity needs?
 How does the system grow?
   - How do you configure the system?
 How do you configure the system quickly?
   - Does the system behave in a predictable manner?
 Where are there nonlinearities in load or failure responses?

+### Efficiency
+  - Is it possible to precompute data?
+  - Are you doing as little work as possible?
+  - Is the program as concurrent as possible?
+(Concurrent programs wait faster.)
+  - Does the system make use of work batching?
+  - Have you profiled the system?
+Is it possible to profile in situ?
+  - Are there opportunities for parallelization?
+  - Can you load test the system?
+How do you catch performance regressions?